univention/univention-corporate-server/doc/ext-performance/index.rst

 .. _udm-rest-api:

-|UCSUHRA| performance scaling
+|UCSREST| performance scaling
 =============================

-A single |UCSUHRA| instance does not use multiple CPU cores by design, therefore it can be beneficial to start multiple instances.
+A single |UCSREST| instance does not use multiple CPU cores by design, therefore it can be beneficial to start multiple instances.
 By setting the
 |UCSUCRV| :envvar:`directory/manager/rest/processes` the number of processes can
 be increased.
-Afterwards the |UCSUHRA| needs to be restarted:
+Afterwards the |UCSREST| needs to be restarted:

 .. code-block:: console